eazar001/mousetrap/README.md

 * Reactivates mouse on click, but does not register the click on the window
 * Program predictably fails after a short amount of timer
 * Does not work on tiling window managers like mine (Xmonad WM)
-* Does not work on tiling window managers at all
+* Works on tiling window managers, but fails to hide when sitting in between windows

 The mere presence of any of the above issues is sufficient for me not to use such a program.